nlicalzi/launch_school/ls170_networking_foundations/assessment_prep/study_guide.md

   * What is latency?
 What strategies can we employ to minimize its impact?
   * What is bandwidth?
 How can we "boost" our bandwidth without changing the physical network?
 * Have a basic understanding of how lower level protocols operate
+  * What is a protocol?
+What is a network protocol?
   * What are the four main protocol layers in TCP/IP?
 From highest to lowest?
   * What is each protocol layer responsible for?
     * Application: Responsible for creating and transmitting user data between applications that can be on remote systems but should appear to operate as if locally to the end user.